 Considering the delicate balance between pros and cons, it’s always best to seek advice and guidance from an accredited practicing dietitian to help you make the diet and lifestyle choices that best suit your needs!

-Looking for guidance on how to best meet your nutrition needs, or manage your PCOS symptoms?
+Looking for more guidance on how to best meet your nutrition needs, or manage your PCOS symptoms?
 Apply to work with me one-on-one today and let’s develop a tailored plan for your goals!This blog was co-written by Emily Smith, a Nutrition and Dietetics student at The University of Sydney.
 You can find Emily on Instagram @emilygracehealth and on LinkedIn.